jjjj473/DFV/README.md

 DFV Browser is a lightweight web browser written in C with GTK3 and WebKitGTK.
 The code incorporates several small x86_64 assembly routines to demonstrate how low-level optimizations can speed up common operations.
-A simple settings file lets you choose the homepage, while the Tools menu exposes system utilities like viewing CPU and memory info or launching a terminal.
+A simple settings file lets you choose the homepage, while the Tools menu exposes system utilities like viewing CPU and memory info, launching a terminal, inspecting network configuration and checking disk usage.

 The project no longer builds a full operating system image.
 Instead, it targets any modern Linux distribution with GTK3 and WebKitGTK development packages.